MicrosoftDocs/msix-docs/msix-src/packaging-tool/prepare-your-environment.md

 ---
 title: prepare your environment for conversion
-description: Learn how to prepare an existing installers conversion environment to MSIX. ms.date: 01/27/2020 ms.topic: article
+description: Learn how to correctly prepare your environment for conversion to convert existing installers to MSIX. ms.date: 01/27/2020 ms.topic: article
 keywords: msix